leogps/bottle-sipper/README.md

     -t USE_AVAILABLE_TEMPLATE, --use-available-template
                           USE_AVAILABLE_TEMPLATE.
 Use out-of-the-box templates.
 Available templates: default, media -q, --searchable      Add search box to be able to search on files (Performs fuzzy search similar to fzf tool).
+    -g, --gzip            When enabled, it will server some-file.js.gz file in place of some-file.js when a gzipped version of the file exists and the request accepts gzip encoding.
+                          Also applies gzip to the directory listing response.

     auth-options:
     -u USERNAME, --username USERNAME